zowe/docs-site/docs/user-guide/zosmf-lite.md

 ###  Enabling the z/OSMF data set and file REST services

-The Zowe framework requires that you enable the z/OSMF data set and file REST services, as described in this topic.
+The Zowe framework requires that you enable the z/OSMF data set and file REST services.

 #### Before you begin

 1. Ensure that the message queue size is set to a large enough value.
 It is recommended that you specify an IPCMSGQBYTES value of at least 20971520 (20M) in BPXPRMxx.

-Issue command "D OMVS,O" to see the current value of IPCMSGQBYTES, if it is not large enough, use "SETOMVS" command to set a large value.
+Issue command `D OMVS,O` to see the current value of IPCMSGQBYTES, if it is not large enough, use the `SETOMVS` command to set a large value.
 To set this value dynamically, you can enter the following operator command:

     `SETOMVS IPCMSGQBYTES=20971520`